buddhist-uni/buddhist-uni.github.io/_courses/form.md

 #### Introduction

+{% include inline_content.html category="av" slug="end-of-the-buddhist-utopia_sujato" %}
+- Bhante Sujato starts by asking why Buddhism died out in India, and what factors will lead to the end of our own (present day) "Buddhist Utopia"

 {% include inline_content.html category="canon" slug="sn45.2" %}
 - Joseph Goldstein reads the Buddha's own take on “the entire spiritual life.”